Joshua J. Nickels, LMHC

 Craig shields, Mdiv

-In 2013, Craig and his family moved to France for language school so that he could serve as an academic director at an undergraduate school in Senegal, West Africa, which he did until the Spring of 2019.
+In 2013, Craig and his family of five moved to France for language school, subsequently serving as an academic director of an undergraduate school in Senegal, West Africa.
+Craig and his family returned to Upstate New York in 2019.
+His hobbies include photography, astronomy, and spending time with his family.